Select Page

 Roadmaster Drivers School is registered with the FMCSA

-It’s important to choose a truck driver training school that is equipped and certified to provide the proper training.
+It’s essential to choose a truck driver training school that is equipped and certified to provide the proper training.
 The FMCSA has published a list of qualified training providers through a database called the Training Provider Registry (TPR).
-All Roadmaster Locations are listed on the Training Provider Registry and are ready to meet ELDT requirements in advance of the February 7, 2022 deadline.
+All Roadmaster Locations are listed on the TPR and are ready and meet ELDT requirements.

-Roadmaster Drivers School is an industry leader in truck driver training with more than 160,000 graduates in its 30 year history.
+Roadmaster Drivers School is an industry leader in truck driver training, with over 160,000 graduates in its 30 plus year history.
 With multiple campuses across the U.S., we have the expertise, equipment, and facilities to set you up for success in your new career.

 In about a month, you can train as an entry-level truck driver as you work your way through Roadmaster Drivers School.
-There is no employment contract, so you are free to choose your employer upon graduation.
+No employment contract exists so that you can choose your employer upon graduation.
 In-house financing is available for those who qualify to help cover the cost of tuition.

 Get started with your CDL Roadmaster training today.